The Top 6 Benefits of Obtaining an EPC

 2. Potential to increase your house value

-The average Energy Efficiency Rating for the UK is D.
+The average Energy Efficiency Rating for a dwelling in England and Wales is band D.

 Carrying out improvements to increase your property's Energy Efficiency Rating can increase its asking price by an average of 6%.
 Although, this will vary by region, especially where demand for houses are higher.